Starkit

 June 1: Adding servo attachments

-I didn't have a lot of time today but I've figured out how to attach the servos for deploying the legs.
+I didn't have a lot of time today but I've figured out how to attach the servos for deploying the legs to the 3D printed part.
 The servos snap into some slots and are then secured with two bolts.

-Now, I only have to add holes for using a zip tie to attach the two parts of each landing leg.
+Now, I only have to add holes to the landing pads for using a zip tie to attach the two parts of each landing leg.
 This way both can stay in place with a single servo.
 With this the leg deployment mechanism would be complete.

 Time spent: 2h